SaddleSense/SaddleSense/README.md

 # SaddleSense
-SaddleSense saddle recommendation UI demo
+SaddleSense saddle recommendation UI demo.
+The code is modified from the repository: https://github.com/kubowania/buzzfeed-clone-javascript